 Other projects include: the 600,000 square foot U.S. Courthouse in Minneapolis; a 1.5 million square foot headquarters for UBS at Newport in Jersey City, NJ; the 7.5 million square foot JW Marriott Hotel and Casino in Las Vegas; a 150,000 square foot residential tower at Park Avenue Place for RFR in New York City (60 East 55th Street); a boutique residential building at 1055 Park Avenue in New York City; 2 office buildings (1 million square feet) at Canary Wharf in London; and the New York Sports and Convention Center.

 Lloyd received Bachelor of Science in Architecture and Bachelor of Architecture degrees from The Pennsylvania State University’s College of Arts and Architecture, where he has also served as an architectural juror.
-Lloyd is a Registered Architect in the State of New York and a member of the American Institute of Architects (AIA), for which he serves on the New York State AIA committees for firm management, contracts and risk management.
+Lloyd is a Registered Architect in the State of New York and a Fellow of the American Institute of Architects (AIA), for which he serves on the New York State AIA committees for firm management, contracts and risk management.
 He is also a member of the Urban Land Institute and the National Fire Protection Association and has lectured at the New York State American Council of Engineering Companies of New York and the New York State AIA.